Sprinkle Right in Denver, CO

 John Davenport – Colorado Trout Unlimited Watershed Ambassador.

-Snow pack is up.
-Water anxiety is down.
-There’s plenty of water.
+Snow pack is DOWN.
+Water anxiety is up.
+We’ll have plenty of water.
 WRONG.
 We live in a high plains desert.
 We live with water laws which allocate all available water.
 The mighty Colorado River seldom reaches the Gulf of California.
 If we don’t act, we’ll have dry river beds where we now have rivers in Colorado.
 The fish will be pissed.

 But you can act.